JoaoFabris/project-shopping-cart/README.md

-Neste Projeto, coloquei em prática as ferramentas e metodologias:
--> JavaScrpit Assíncrono - Promises e fetch;
+In this Project, I put into practice the tools and methodologies: -> Asynchronous JavaScrpit - Promises and fetch;

--> Testes assíncronos;
+-> Asynchronous testes;